-- 2.01 Access to the information resource infrastructure both within and beyond the University campus, sharing of information, and security of the intellectual products of the community all require that each and every user accept responsibility to protect the rights of the community.
-Access to the networks and to the information technology resources at Oklahoma State University Institute of Technology is a privilege granted to University students, faculty, staff, and third parties who have been granted special permission to use such facilities.
-Access to University information resources must take into account the following factors: relevant laws and contractual obligations, the requestor's need to know, the information's sensitivity, and the risk of damage to or loss by the University. - 2.02.
-Anyone who accesses, uses, destroys, alters, or damages University information resources, properties or facilities without authorization, may be guilty of violating state or federal law, infringing upon the privacy of others, injuring or misappropriating the work produced and records maintained by others, and/or threatening the integrity of information kept within these systems.
-Such conduct is unethical and unacceptable and will subject violators of this Policy to disciplinary action by the University, including possible separation from employment, suspension as a student, and/or loss of computing systems privileges. - 2.03 The University requires members of its community act in accordance with these responsibilities, this Policy, the University's Student or Employee Handbook, as appropriate, OSU System Policies and Procedures, relevant laws and contractual obligations, and the highest standard of ethics.
-The policies as stated in this Policy are intended to ensure that users of University information resources shall: - respect software copyrights and licenses, - respect the integrity of computer-based information resources, - refrain from seeking to gain unauthorized access, - respect the privacy of other computer users. - 2.04 The University reserves the rights to limit, restrict, or extend computing privileges and access to its information resources.
-Data owners-whether departments, units, faculty, students, or staff-may allow individuals other than University faculty, staff, and students access to information for which they are responsible, so long as such access does not violate any license or contractual agreement, University policy, or any federal, state, county, or local law or ordinance.
-However, users are personally responsible for all activities on their user id or computer system and may be subjected to disciplinary action and/or loss of privileges for misuse of computers or computing systems under their control even if not personally engaged in by the person controlling the computer or system.
+- 2.01 Access to the digital technology infrastructure both within and beyond the university campus including cloud services, sharing of information, and security of the intellectual products of the community all require that each and every user accept responsibility to protect the rights of the community.
+Access to the networks and to the digital technology resources at OSUIT is a privilege granted to university students, faculty, staff, and third parties who have been granted special permission to use such facilities.
+Access to university digital technology resources must take into account the following factors: relevant laws and contractual obligations, the requestor's need to know, the information's sensitivity, and the risk of damage to or loss by the university. - 2.02 Anyone who accesses, uses, deletes, destroys, alters, or damages university information resources, properties or facilities without authorization, may be guilty of violating state or federal law, infringing upon the privacy of others, injuring or misappropriating the work produced and records maintained by others, and/or threatening the integrity of information kept within these systems.
+Such conduct is unethical and unacceptable and will subject violators of this policy to disciplinary action by the university, including possible separation from employment, suspension as a student, and/or loss of information systems privileges. - 2.03 The university requires members of its community act in accordance with these responsibilities, this policy, the university's student or employee handbook, as appropriate, OSU System policies and procedures, relevant laws and contractual obligations, and the highest standard of ethics.
+The policies as stated in this policy are intended to ensure that users of university information resources shall: - respect software copyrights and licenses - respect the integrity of digital technology information resources - refrain from seeking to gain unauthorized access - respect the privacy of other digital technology users - 2.04 The university reserves the rights to limit, restrict, or extend digital technology privileges and access to its information resources.
+Data owners, whether departments, units, faculty, students, or staff, may allow individuals other than university faculty, staff, and students access to information for which they are responsible, so long as such access does not violate any license or contractual agreement, university policy, or any federal, state, county, or local law or ordinance.
+This is accomplished by use of service and affiliate accounts.
+Users are personally responsible for all activities logged under their O-Key credentials.